stanton119/data-analysis/README.md

     *   DoubleML on heart data to find CATE
     *   DoubleML on dummy data vs other causal models.
 How robust are they to model mis-specification and missing confounders?
     *   Inverse propensity scoring - comparing different methods - manual Inverse Probability of Treatment Weighting, as variance in regression, sample weights, econML based.
 Do they match?
-*   Github action to publish ipynbs to markdown
 *   Hierarchical models
     *   Mixed effects model - is it the same as a fixed effects model (lin/log regression) with one hot encoding for the categorical variables + a fixed effect?
     *   Hierarchical bayesian models - for when we have categorical features with share effects over other features